Agrifood systems: Elements for resilience

 Resilience-building involves a mix of prevention, anticipation, and the capacity to absorb, adapt, and transform following a disruption.
 Policies and investments that reduce poverty, generate decent employment and expand access to education and basic services, as well as social protection programmes when needed, are essential building blocks of resilience.

 Diverse food sourcing

 Diverse sourcing of food, such as through international trade, is a key strategy for building agrifood systems' resilience because it buffers the food supply against shocks and stresses.
+The volume of agrifood trade more than doubled between 2000 and 2024.
 Although international trade buffers against domestic shocks, it increases exposure to external shocks and can itself become a channel of shock transmission, therefore having diverse international trade partners is key.
 Enhancing diversity in terms of commodities is also essential for ensuring the supply of food necessary for healthy diets.
 However, evidence on the diversity of food supply in terms of domestic production, imports and stocks reveal that the potential of international trade is not equally well exploited in all countries.
 Low-income countries, such as in sub-Saharan Africa, are among those with the lowest diversity of imports as the food supply is mostly determined by what is produced for the domestic market.